 Sunday Oct.
 21 Preconference Workshops Program

-1Clean Water Services, United States of America; 2Black and Veatch; 3CH2M now Jacobs; 4Cornerstone Engineering; 5Clean Water Services; 6Brown and Caldwell; 7King County; 8City of Bend; 9Ameresco; , , , , ,
+1Clean Water Services; 2Black and Veatch; 3CH2M now Jacobs; 4Cornerstone Engineering; 5Clean Water Services; 6Brown and Caldwell; 7King County; 8City of Bend; 9Ameresco; , , , , ,

 This workshop will cover the components of cogeneration in an attempt to answer the question of the feasibility of cogeneration.
 There will be an overview of the costs associated with procuring, operating, and maintaining a cogeneration facility through its lifecycle.